Setting Up a Hardhat Development Environment

 2. Configure `hardhat.config.ts`

-Next, you need to configure Hardhat to connect to your Maroo network.
-Open the
+Configure Hardhat to connect to Maroo Testnet.
+Open

-hardhat.config.ts file and add a network configuration for your local testnet.
-You'll also need to import your validator's private key securely.import { HardhatUserConfig } from "hardhat/config";
+hardhat.config.ts and add the network entry.
+Pull your private key from .env (do not commit it).import { HardhatUserConfig } from "hardhat/config";

 import "@nomicfoundation/hardhat-toolbox";